Thermal Ising transition in two-dimensional SU(3) Fermi lattice gases with population imbalance

 Figure~\ref{fig:3} shows the sMC thermal phase diagram.
 The most surprising feature is a fluctuation-induced phase with true long-range order emerging for $-0.8 \lesssim D <0$.
-The R-B Néel and MUCN states, being continuous-symmetry-breaking states, only possess short-range correlations and a crossover connects them to the high-temperature disordered phase.
-Let us note that, for the nature of sMC, this phase diagram is most reliable away from the highly-quantum (low-temperature) regime.
+The R-B N\'eel and MUCN states, being continuous-symmetry-breaking states, only possess short-range correlations and a crossover connects them to the high-temperature disordered phase.